-You must receive written approval of your application in order to pursue a Scholarly Year.
-Until that time, you will be considered in the appropriate MD class.
+Students must receive written approval in order to pursue a Scholarly Year.
 Students who have not been approved for a Scholarly Year at the end of the academic year and who have not registered for rotations or clerkships will automatically be placed on administrative leave.
-This may impact your student privileges, including eligibility for housing.
+This may impact student privileges, including eligibility for housing.
 Those who have registered for rotations or clerkships will be expected to carry out all assigned duties at their clinical sites.

 Below is a list of the steps each student must complete before his/her Scholarly Year can be approved.
 Additional details are provided in the Student Handbook.